tivrfoa/tivrfoa.github.io/_posts/2020-09-27-1995-java-whitepaper.md

 The paper is from October, 1995

+My notes start with `note:`, otherwise it's from the paper.

 ### The Better Way is Here Now

->Imagine, if you will, this development world…
+Imagine, if you will, this development world…

->
->  - Your programming language is object oriented, yet it’s still dead simple.
+  - Your programming language is object oriented, yet it’s still dead simple.
->  - Your development cycle is much faster because Java is interpreted.
+  - Your development cycle is much faster because Java is interpreted.
 The compile-link-load-test-crash-debug cycle is obsolete—now you just compile and run.
->  - Your applications are portable across multiple platforms.
+  - Your applications are portable across multiple platforms.
 Write your applications once, and you never need to port them—they will run without modification on multiple operating systems and hardware architectures.
->  - Your applications are robust because the Java run-time system manages memory for you.
+  - Your applications are robust because the Java run-time system manages memory for you.
->  - Your interactive graphical applications have high performance because multiple concurrent threads of activity in your application are supported by the multithreading built into Java environment.
+  - Your interactive graphical applications have high performance because multiple concurrent threads of activity in your application are supported by the multithreading built into Java environment.
->  - Your applications are adaptable to changing environments because you can dynamically download code modules from anywhere on the network.
+  - Your applications are adaptable to changing environments because you can dynamically download code modules from anywhere on the network.
->  - Your end users can trust that your applications are secure, even though they’re downloading code from all over the Internet; the Java run-time system has built-in protection against viruses and tampering.
+  - Your end users can trust that your applications are secure, even though they’re downloading code from all over the Internet; the Java run-time system has built-in protection against viruses and tampering.

 ### Beginnings of the Java Language Project

-> Design and architecture decisions drew from a variety of languages such as Eiffel, SmallTalk, Objective C, and Cedar/Mesa.
+ Design and architecture decisions drew from a variety of languages such as Eiffel, SmallTalk, Objective C, and Cedar/Mesa.
 The result is a language environment that has proven ideal for developing secure, distributed, network-based end-user applications in environments ranging